 Pollinator Meadow at Darrow Road Park

-Darrow Road Park serves as one of the headwaters for the Tinkers Creek Watershed, and almost 38% of the park is a designated wetland environment.
-The current 5.5 acre meadow area in the front of the park consists of a small parking lot, a portion of mowed invasive cool season grasses, and a large section of overgrown field filled with invasive cool season grasses, non-native Eurasian Bush Honeysuckle, Canada Thistle, Autumn Olive, flowering spiny Callery Pear, Common Teasel and Glossy Buckthorn.
-Few native flowering plants are able to grow amidst the smothering layers of cool season grasses and non-native bushes and trees.
+Darrow Road Park serves as one of the headwaters for the Tinkers Creek Watershed, and approximately 70% of the park is a designated wetland environment.
+Before the meadow was restored in 2020, it was filled with non-native invasive cool season grasses, Eurasian Bush Honeysuckle, Canada Thistle, Autumn Olive, flowering spiny Callery Pear, Common Teasel and Glossy Buckthorn.
+Unlike native plants, these non-native species that grew in the meadow before 2020, did not support the Ohio native birds, pollinators and many animals that inhabit the park.

-The 6 acre Pollinator Meadow at Darrow Road Park habitat restoration has reintroduced lost native flowers and grasses to support and restore native populations of bees, butterflies and other beneficial insects and increase the population of song birds that will use the meadow for seeds and insects and nest in the surrounding forest area.
-This restored meadow will increase wildlife biodiversity, improve soil and water quality and offer a beautiful meadow environment that will be a great educational tool for students and offer residents beautiful flowering meadow trails to walk.
+The newly restored 5.5 acre pollinator meadow has reintroduced lost native flowers and grasses to support and restore native populations of bees, butterflies and other beneficial insects and increase the population of song birds that will use the meadow for seeds and insects and nest in the surrounding forest area.
+This restored meadow will increase wildlife biodiversity, improve soil and water quality and offer a beautiful meadow environment with a winding trail for park visitors to walk.

 The Pollinator Meadow Project would not have been possible without the efforts of Marcia Carsten.
 Read more about Marcia here.